awsdocs/aws-elemental-mediatailor-user-guide/doc_source/channel-assembly-creating-channels.md

      + **Loop** \- The programs in the schedule play back\-to\-back in an endless loop\.
 After the last program plays in a schedule, playback loops back to the first program\.
 Playback continues looping until you stop the channel\.
      + **Linear** \- Each program in the schedule plays once, back\-to\-back\.

 1. <a name="filler-slate"></a>For **Filler slate**, select the **Source location name** referencing the slate location, and the **VOD source name** to use as slate\.
 MediaTailor uses the slate to fill gaps between programs in the schedule\.
 If the duration of the slate is less than the duration of the gap between programs, MediaTailor loops the slate\.
-You must configure filler slate field is if your channel uses a linear playback mode\.
+You must configure filler slate field is if your channel uses the linear playback mode\.
+MediaTailor doesn't support filler slate for the loop playback mode\.

 1. Choose **Next**\.